ExCL-Docs/excl-user-docs/hosts/leconte.md

 Summit, but some progress is required to get there.
 This is to be considered an early access machine.

-Please send software requests to excl-admin@ornl.gov.
+Please send assistance requests to excl-admin@ornl.gov.

 ## GPU Performance